UniFi Protect - Supported Camera Limits

 • Storage Disk Health

-If you exceed camera capacity, consider upgrading your hardware by adding the UniFi Video Recorder or UNVR Pro.
-The UNVR Pro is our highest capacity camera host and offers scalability for any enterprise environment thanks to its stacking feature which allows you to chain together multiple UNVR Pros.
+If you exceed camera capacity, consider upgrading your hardware by adding the UniFi Network Video Recorder (UNVR) or UNVR Pro.
+The UNVR Pro has the highest camera capacity of our UniFi Consoles and offers scalability for any enterprise environment thanks to its stacking feature which allows you to chain together multiple UNVR Pros.
 See Backups and Migration to learn more.

-UniFi’s Resource Calculator can give you a better understanding of which UniFi OS Host will suit your needs, or use the table below as a general guide:
+UniFi’s Resource Calculator can give you a better understanding of which UniFi Console will suit your needs, or use the table below as a general guide:

-*Assumes the UCK-G2+ is dedicated to UniFi Protect only.
+*Assumes the UCK-G2-PLUS is dedicated to UniFi Protect only.
 If it’s also running UniFi Network, your maximum camera limit will be lower.

 Was this article helpful?